AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

 <br>

 5. **Deleting a contact by name with a invalid name**
     - Prerequisites: List all persons.
-No person in the list with `random name` in their name..
+No person in the list with `random name` in their name.
     - Test case: `delete n/random name`
-    - **Expected:** A popup shows no matches found.
-Pressing Enter returns to the main window.
+    - **Expected:** Press Escape to cancel the deletion or Enter to return to main window.

 ----------------------------------------------------------------------------------------------------------------------------------